Exteri0/Database-Project/README.md

 CREATE DATABASE testdb2;
 ```

-Also make sure you have a user called testuser with all privelages.
+Also make sure you have a user called testuser with all privilege.

 ```
 CREATE ROLE testuser LOGIN PASSWORD '123'